PDP #7: Why Do You Need a CTO?

-Listen to our new podcast to learn why you need a CTO in your company and what are their main responsibilities in product development.
+Listen to our new podcast to learn why you need a CTO in your company and their main responsibilities in product development.

 Companies become bigger and transacting faster.
 All of their legacy methodologies and ways of operating now need scale.
-Decision-making isn’t done in isolation anymore and organizations hire individuals who understand the problem and make decisions on the problem.
-A CTO is a person responsible for setting a technology strategic vision, assembling a team to solve tech challenges, and keeping the company running.
+Decision-making isn’t done in isolation anymore, and organizations hire individuals who understand the problem and make decisions.
+A CTO is responsible for setting a technology strategic vision, assembling a team to solve tech challenges, and keeping the company running.